3.7 Admins

 3.7.1.1 Search & Filtering

-- Column sorting: small arrows on the right of the column name can be used to sort by the column content; pressing the icon one more time will sort in the opposite direction.
+- Column sorting: Small arrows to the right of the column name can be used to sort by the column content; pressing the icon again will sort in the opposite direction.
 There are different types of sorting for different columns:

-- from the earliest to the latest and vice versa: for registration time and last online
+- by date (from earliest to latest and back) for Created at and Last online

 3.7.1.2 Admin Data Table